Azure/Mission-Critical-Online/src/app/AlwaysOn.CatalogService/README.md

 - If version is `2.0`, the second implementation will get called (`GetCatalogItemByIdAsyncV2`).
 - If version `3.0` is specified on the controller, but no actions map to it, first implementation will be called.

+### Container Image

+The container image for `CatalogService` is built using a `Dockerfile` in `/src/app/AlwaysOn.CatalogService`.
+It's using a multi-stage process to build a lightweight container image without the overhead needed for the dotnet build process.

 ---

 [Back to documentation root](/docs/README.md)